 The General Surgery Residency Program is non-pyramidal.
-The surgical housestaff is composed of 19 first-year residents, including nine categorical (full five-year), and 9 preliminary residents.
+The surgical housestaff is composed of 14 first-year residents, including nine categorical (full five-year), and five preliminary residents.

-In the PGY-2 year there are nine categorical residents and four preliminary residents.
-In the PGY-3, PGY-4, and PGY-5 Chief Resident level, there are nine categorical residents.
+In the PGY-2 year, there are nine categorical residents and three preliminary residents.
+In the PGY-3, PGY-4, and PGY-5 Chief Resident years, there are nine categorical residents.
 All members of the housestaff hold academic appointments as Clinical Fellows in Surgery at Harvard Medical School.

 The surgical training program produces the country's future surgical leaders.
 Clinical excellence is the foundation upon which that leadership is built, and our training programs strive to help young surgeons develop both technical and cognitive expertise.
 At all levels, the housestaff receive training and practical experience in the preoperative, operative, and post-operative care of patients.

 The Beth Israel Deaconess program places a strong emphasis on resident-faculty interaction to enhance trainees' education.
 Teaching conferences and seminars for housestaff capitalize on working relationships developed with the attending staff.